bphenriques/dotfiles/README.md

    ```

 2. On the target machine, boot onto the NixOS's installer, set `nixos`'s password using `passwd` and obtain its IP.
-3. On an source machine, create a new host with the initial hardware configuration and [disko](https://github.com/nix-community/disko) set:
+3. On the source machine, create a new host with the initial hardware configuration and [disko](https://github.com/nix-community/disko) set:
    ```
    HOST=new-host
    TARGET_IP=192.168.68.58